Planning Your Korean Ski Holiday?

 In Vail, I used to eagerly await the moment when the ropes dropped, granting access to the untouched Back Bowls.
 Here on my site, I aim to “drop the ropes” on international adventures, helping you make the most of your time in this beautiful part of the natural world—whether you’re traveling to hit the slopes or explore the outdoors.

-Gangwon Province Overview
+Overview: Gangwon Province (Gangwon-do)

 Mona Yongpyong Resort is located in the scenic Gangwon Province (also known as Gangwon-do), a region renowned for its mountainous terrain and abundant snowfall.